arquillian/arquillian-container-glassfish/glassfish-remote-3.1/README.txt

 Using the target we can navigate through the GlassFish REST objects to resolve the host address and port numbers for the testing node.
-Automatic fetch of this data, provides less
+Automatic fetch of this data, provides less also related to ARQ-450.

 2. We should introduce new property keys for this new feature.